 Another important measure for us is our success rate, which is the percentage of students who graduate along with the percentage that are retained or returned to their local school district.
-Our success rate this year is 95.24% and is about the same as the previous year.
-We are
+Our success rate was running high as of LP 7 at is 99.66% and is up +4.42 percentage points.

-+15.24 points above our desired outcome of 80%.
 It's been high over the last three years and shows that our mission of meeting students' academic and social-emotional needs continues to be effective.